IAmAnthem/CanineCalculations/ReadMe.md

 - Starting to get a little clunky with > 20 pets in PRIVATE-KNOWNS.csv
 - I really hate dealing with GUI elements in powershell, just get the logic all sorted then consider a web-enabled approach
 - WISHLIST: Some people like to store their data pivoted so it's easy to copy/paste into AA, WebApp would need to provide a filtered / pivoted data view
   - Cheat: Borrow users source-data and write the view code in Google Sheets?
   Inelegant and not portable.
-Why am I considering this?
+  ==Why am I considering this?==

 #### Selecting Known Pet
 - CHANGES